You should never need to or try to sell financial planning to a client.

 This applies equally to financial planning.

-The question I asked my client was, “Why have you stopped being yourself?”
+Therefore, the question I asked my client was, “Why have you stopped being yourself?”

-What she found was that clients interest went up and the financial planning engagements were selling themselves.
+What she found was that clients interest immediately went up.
+She did not need to try and sell financial planning because the engagements were selling themselves.